gulp-cookery/gulp-chef/README.md

 ### Configurable Task

 A configurable task has signature same as normal gulp task, and can be used just as a normal gulp task.
-But, were called with an object: `{ gulp, config, upstream }`as context.
-Configurable tasks are called with configurations come from the json object that passed to `configure()` function.
+But, were called with an object: `{ gulp, config, upstream }` as context.
 ```
 function configurableTask(done) {
 }